HewlettPackard/Docker-SimpliVity/docs-src/rel-notes/new-features.md

 ## Express Containers 2.1

 This release of the Docker-SimpliVity playbooks deploys Docker EE 2.1, featuring Kubernetes 1.11.
+It is recommended that you set the DTR version to `2.6.4` (released 2019-3-28) to avoid a known issue restoring after backup.

 - **Prometheus/Grafana on Kubernetes:** The playbooks now set up  a full monitoring stack for the deployed  Kubernetes infrastructure using Prometheus Operator.
 They install `kube-state-metrics` and `node-exporter` components, as well as supporting Kubelet and Apiserver metrics.
 Sample dashboards for Grafana are installed to help you monitor your Kubernetes infrastructure.